osu-mist/web-api-skeleton/readme.md

     $ git fetch skeleton
     $ git pull

+Merge the updates into your codebase as before.
 Note that changes to CodeNarc configuration may introduce build failures.

 ## Resources